koskenni/alignment/README.md

 he has the copyright to these programs.
 The programs are free software according to the GNU General Public License Version 3, 29 June 2007, see https://www.gnu.org/licenses/gpl-3.0.en.html for the full text of the license.

+The file tyveb-n-stems.text is derived from a file available at the Institute of Estonian Language (IEL) https://www.eki.ee/tarkvara/perlmorf/tyvebaas.pmf.
+The license for the file can be seen at https://www.eki.ee/eki/licence.html